ZerioDev/ZerioDev/README.md

 - 🔭 I’m currently working on ...

+A module to facilitate the use of PostgreSQL.
-A module to add effects to your pretty photos.
+A module to add effects to your pretty pictures.

-- 🏆 My latest project ...
+- 🏆 My most famous project ...

-Let me introduce URL-song-utilities !
+A music Discord bot !

-A module to get information about music titles and even be able to download them !
+A simple template to be able to create your own music bot.

-Get information about a music.
-Many music services available.
-Download even your favorite music.
-Get the lyrics to your favorite music.
-And other useful features to discover.

-Find the NPM page of the module by just clicking [here](https://www.npmjs.com/package/url-song-utilities).
-You can contribute to the development of the module : [github project](https://github.com/URL-song-utilities).
+With all the necessary functions, frequently updated.

+Visit the project right [here](https://github.com/ZerioDev/Music-bot).

-- 🏓 Support & help ...
+- 🏓 Need help on one of my projects ?

-You can contact me by Discord : `!Zerio.js#1184`.

-And as i don't know what to say at the moment, i will update this page over time !
+Join the support server by clicking [here](https://discord.gg/5cGSYV8ZZj).